-- (a) Infiltration BMPs must be designed to provide: - (1) Adequate pretreatment measures to remove sediment before runoff enters the primary infiltration area; - Drawdown within 48-hours from the end of a storm event.
+- (a) Infiltration BMPs must be designed to provide: - (1) Adequate pretreatment measures to remove sediment before runoff enters the primary infiltration area; - (2) Drawdown within 48-hours from the end of a storm event.
 Soil infiltration rates shall be based on the appropriate HSG classification and associated infiltration rates (see Table C5).
 The least permeable layer of the soil boring column must be utilized in BMP calculations (see Design Criteria (e).
 Alternate infiltration rates based on a recommendation and certified measurement testing from a licensed geotechnical engineer or licensed soil scientist will be considered.
-Infiltration area will be limited to horizontal areas subject to prolonged wetting; - (3) A minimum of three feet of separation from the Seasonal High Water Table; and
+Infiltration area will be limited to horizontal areas subject to prolonged wetting; - (3) A minimum of three feet of separation from the Seasonal High Water Table; - (4) An outlet control structure to convey the 2-year, 10-year & 100-year frequency events if the BMP is intended to provide rate control; and - (5) Consideration of the Minnesota Department of Health guidance document Evaluating Proposed Stormwater Infiltration Projects in Vulnerable Wellhead Protection Areas.
+Documentation shall be submitted to support implementation of this guidance document and will be accepted at the discretion of the District Engineer. - (b) Water Reuse BMPs must conform to the following: - (1) Design for no increase in stormwater runoff from the irrigated area or project site. - (2) Required design submittal packages for water reuse BMPs must include: - (i) An analysis using the RCWD's Stormwater Reuse Spreadsheet;